tytoman/godot-title-ui-template/README.md

 ## Usage

 You can use the `title_ui_template` by moving it directly to the project you want to use and registering `loading_screen.tscn` as LoadingScreen to Autoload.
-Each component can be used by adding it as a note or attaching it to the relevant node.
+Each component can be used by adding it as a node or attaching it to the relevant node.